ServiceNowEvents/Guidebook-Tools-Setup-Guide/README.md

 Saving the file from the menu only saves it locally.
 You also need to push it up to the GitHub site, but it's not necessary to do this every time.
 Just remember to upload after a major change to the doc and final changes of course.
 Follwow these steps to properlly upload your guide back to GitHub

 1. Select teh icon in the left that looks like a "Y".
 This is your source control access.
 1. Type in a short descritpion of the recent changes made.
 Somethink like "Added new lab 3 to guide".
 Press the checkmark.
+(Note: You must do this every time you want to upload.)
 1. It may prompt you with a dialog to "Stage" yur changes.
 Press "Yes"
 1. Select the "..." more option to the right of the checkmark.
 1. Select "Push".
 An idicator should load that it is uploading.
-1. To verify success, swtich over to GitHub an laod up the guide repository.
+1. To verify success, swtich over to GitHub an load up the guide repository.
 Ensure that your changes are there.